fsharp/fslang-design/FSharp-6.0/FS-1107-Allow-attributes-after-the-module-keyword.md

 # Detailed design

-For both `type`s and `let`s, attributes can be placed right before the acessibility modifier.
+For both `type`s and `let`s, attributes can be placed right before the accessibility modifier.
 ```fs
 module private rec M =
     type [<Experimental "">] private Hello() = do ()